 Altru's Pulmonary Lab provides diagnostic and therapeutic services to patients with a variety of pulmonary disorders.
-Provided in Grand Forks since 1981, the pulmonary lab includes four pulmonary function testing rooms and a fifth room with state-of-the-art exercise equipment.
-Our physicians are board certified in pulmonary and sleep medicine.
+Provided in Grand Forks since 1981, the Pulmonary Lab includes four Pulmonary Function Testing rooms that include state of the art equipment.
+Our physicians are board-certified in pulmonary and sleep medicine.
 The technicians are registered respiratory therapists who are certified or registered in pulmonary function.

 Pulmonary function tests can help a doctor diagnose a range of respiratory diseases which might not otherwise be obvious to the doctor or patient.
 Lung problems can be successfully treated if detected early.
 The pulmonary function tests are used to measure how a lung disease is progressing and can also be used to assess how well a patient is responding to different treatments.

 - Screening Spirometry - Measures how much air you can take into your lungs and how much air you can blow out

 - Pre and Post Bronchodilator Spirometry - Spirometry performed before and after a bronchodilator is administered

 - Diffusion Capacity - Estimates how much oxygen is transported from the alveoli to your blood